ColinWangZelin/colinwangzelin.github.io/_pages/cv.md

 Education
 ======
+* Ph.D in Economics (planning)
-* B.S. in Economics, Wuhan University of Technology, 2020
+* M.A. in Economics, Wuhan University, 2023 (expected)
 * B.S. in Psychology, Central China Normal University, 2020
-* M.S. in Western Economics, Wuhan University, 2023 (expected)
+* B.A. in Economics, Wuhan University of Technology, 2020
-* Ph.D (planning)

 Work experience
 ======